dhruvibakeri/fishgame-colyseus/Fish/Planning/self-1.md

   - the need for an explicit Interface specification between the (remote) AI players and the game system?

-    **No, but it is mentioned in one of our milestones (week 5) and we the Colyseus (our chosen gaming framework) has a way to incorporate "AI" players (through a protocol)**
+    **No, but it is mentioned in one of our milestones (week 5) and we are sure that Colyseus (our chosen gaming framework) has a way to incorporate "AI" players (through a protocol)**

   - the need for a referee sub-system for managing individual games